Online Tutoring: How It Works And Why More Parents in The UK Are Choosing An Online Tutor For Their Child

 Building confidence early is key – the earlier a child gains confidence in a subject, the greater the impact it will have on their learning.
 So tutoring at primary school can give children skills they can use all the way through their schooling.

-At Matr, we provide online tutoring in maths for children as young as 6.
+At Matr, we provide online maths tutors for children as young as 6.
 Provided they have learnt to read and can recognise their numbers they can benefit from additional maths support.
 In fact a key part of the training we give our tutors in delivering their online maths tuition is on building rapport and enthusiasm from young children.
 So you’ll likely see lots of emojis appearing to reward your child for effort during a lesson.

 A child who feels safe and secure in their maths, will develop the resilience to tackle more challenging problems and ask questions if they’re struggling.
 That’s when progress is really being made!